Parrot Cay

 Dining and Restaurants

 Private dining and room service can be arranged at your accommodation, on the beach, or in a secluded and candle-lit tiki hut overlooking the ocean.
+In the evening, light food and drinks are served at the COMO Beach Club.

 Booking and Reservations

-Government tourism tax (12%) and other resort service fees may apply to rates.
+Government tourism tax (12%), service charge (10%), and other resort fees apply.

 Check-in and check-out times typically accommodate ferry arrivals for convenience.